burugo/cursorrules/thinking-framework.md

 ## Important Reminder
 1. All thinking processes must be extensively comprehensive and thorough.
-2. All thinking processes must be contained within code blocks with a `thinking` header, hidden from humans.
-3. Avoid including code blocks with three backticks inside the thinking process.
+2. Avoid including code blocks inside the thinking process.
-4. The thinking process represents internal monologue, while the final response represents external communication.
+3. The thinking process represents internal monologue, while the final response represents external communication.
-5. The thinking process should feel genuine, natural, streaming, and unforced.
+4. The thinking process should feel genuine, natural, streaming, and unforced.

 **Note: The ultimate goal of having a thinking protocol is to enable AI models to produce well-reasoned, insightful, and thoroughly considered responses.
 This comprehensive thinking process ensures outputs stem from genuine understanding rather than superficial analysis.**